Improve Your Banjo Skills!

 Play confidently, speak musician lingo, become musically literate, share your musical passion and creations with your audience.

-I’m Chris Conly, and I’ve been teaching banjo for over 20 years, and I love sharing my passion for music and learning with students all over the world.
+I’m Chris Conly, and I’ve been teaching banjo for over 10 years, and I love sharing my passion for music and learning with students in person in New York City, and online all over the world.

 Are you looking for a guide along the next phase of your musical journey?

-I’d love to work together unlocking the musical mystery of the banjo!
+I’d love to work together unlocking the musical mystery of the 5-string banjo!